 Are you looking for books set in Tennessee?
-Find nonfiction, historical fiction, travel books, and fictional novels set in and about Tennessee.
+Find nonfiction, historical fiction, travel books, and fictional novels about Tennessee.

 The Uncorked Librarian asked her favorite bookstagrammers, bloggers, and readers for the best novels set in Tennessee.
-Find historical fiction, thrillers, and romances.
+Find the best Tennessee novels in historical fiction, thrillers, and romances.

 Fictional Books Set In Tennessee

 Gwen is desperate for a fresh start for herself and her two children after discovering that her husband is a serial killer.

 Gwen hopes that moving to secluded Stillhouse Lake, Tennessee will promise them the anonymity they need, away from the Internet stalkers and trolls whose threats may go beyond idle words.